Last Updated on October 15, 2020 by Nancie

 One really important caveat about nyjer seed: It has to be fresh.
 Look for seed with a shiny black sheen.
 If looks dull grey, it is drying out and goldfinches will not be impressed.
 Sparrows might still eat it, but the goldfinches will shun it.
 Find a good source of fresh nyjer even if it costs a little more and only buy enough at a time to last about a month.

 For quite awhile, I bought most of my seed in bulk at a local farm supply store EXCEPT for nyjer seed, which I bought in smaller quantities from the local bird store.
 (I now buy all my seed in bulk at the bird store because the quality is so much better and I go through the seed quickly enough that I can buy it in bulk.)

-Spending less for dried up seed that the birds won’t eat is a false economy.
-If you are in the range of American Goldfinches but are struggling to attract them, try switching to fresher seed.
+Spending less for dried up seed that birds won’t eat is a false economy.
+If you are in the range of American Goldfinches, but are struggling to attract them, try switching to fresher seed.